TheRenegadeCoder/sample-programs-website/sources/languages/basic/description.md

 and weak as well as safe and unsafe.

-As for syntax, VB.NET is structured which reminds me of languages like Pascal and MATLAB where blocks of code are marked by keywords—rather than braces or whitespace.
+As for syntax, VB.NET is structured which reminds me of languages like Pascal and MATLAB where blocks of code are marked by keywords, rather than braces or whitespace.

 Beyond that, VB.NET has several versions.
 In fact, VB.NET only really refers